 Center/Research Area Affiliations

-Dr. Bowers' current research projects encompass three main areas: (1) evaluating the effects of vision impairment on driving skills and behaviors; (2) investigating the relationship between driving performance and novel tests of vision and attention to determine which tests have the greatest potential for identifying at-risk drivers; and (3) evaluating the benefits of optical devices to assist visually impaired people when driving and walking.
+Dr. Bowers' current research projects encompass three main areas: (1) evaluating the effects of vision impairment on driving skills and behaviors; (2) investigating the relationship between driving performance and novel tests of vision and attention to determine which tests have the greatest potential for identifying at-risk drivers; and (3) evaluating the benefits of optical and electronic devices to assist visually impaired people when driving and walking.

 Download her CV [PDF] for more information.